 In a pedestrian accident case, the outcome of the case may hinge on witness testimony.
 Your attorney can help you contact witnesses quickly so that they can give a statement while their memory of the accident is still vivid.
 Your attorney has experience in making contact with witnesses and working with them to secure their cooperation.

-Adam S. Kutner & Associates can help you with all aspects of your case.
+Adam S. Kutner Accident & Injury Attorneys can help you with all aspects of your case.
 They can help you determine who may have acted negligently, and work with you to build your claim under Nevada law.
 Working with an attorney is the best way to ensure you can recover compensations for your injuries.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.